Darjeeling West Bengal, India Travel Guide

 A spicy potato curry, often served as a nibble or side.
 It pairs well with 'chiura' (flattened rice) or 'puri' (deep-fried bread).

 Chowk Bazaar, The Primary shopping street, and various small lanes present inexpensive and authentic local food.
-These are excellent places for momos, thukpa, and aloo dum.
+These are excellent locations for momos, thukpa, and aloo dum.
 While affordable, prioritize stalls that appear clean and have high customer turnover.

 A wide variety of international cuisines is not present.